 While about 45 percent of the surveyed organisations has over half of their staffs made up of women – notably in broadcast media – few of the women are admitted into the male-dominated areas of political journalism.
 Interestingly, 29 percent of the organisations do not employ women at all.

 In addition to all this, a Censorship Bureau within General Security controls the content of the information outlets.
 However, being its regulations vague and lacking clear standards, a high level of inconsistency and subjectivity characterise the whole censorship system.
-(MARCH, a Lebanese NGO, has researched and compiled cases of government censorship since the 1940’s in an online “Virtual Museum of Censorship”).
+MARCH, a Lebanese NGO, has researched and compiled cases of government censorship since the 1940’s in an online “Virtual Museum of Censorship”.
+Moreover, the same NGO has published since 2018, a series of reports to foster the public knowledge on the Lebanese censorship system, raising awareness on freedom of speech, digital rights, and to provide legislative insights.